Placenta Encapsulation with Megan

 I want you to feel completely comfortable entrusting me with your placenta.

-Ways I ensure your protection:
+How I ensure your protection:

-• Placentas are prepared in a dedicated space
+Placentas are prepared in a dedicated space

 I have a special space for placenta processing.
 That space is never shared with food preparation or used for any other purpose.

-• Cleaning protocols exceed OSHA standards
+Cleaning protocols meet or exceed OSHA standards

 All materials and surfaces are thoroughly disinfected between clients.
 Some equipment is single-use and disposed of after being used for one placenta (although I try to limit these out of environmental conscientiousness).

-• Placentas are always processed at safe temperature
+Placentas are always processed at safe temperature

 To reach the highest standard of food safety, dehydrated placentas reach an internal temperature of 160 degrees.
 I use a food-grade meat thermometer to verify each placenta has reached the proper temperature during the dehydrating process.

-• Only 1 placenta in process at a time
+Only 1 placenta in process at a time

 In order to limit the chance of overlap, I take a limited number of clients each month.
 This helps to ensure that each placenta can be processed in a timely manner.
 Placentas can be safety refrigerated for 3-4 days after birth before the encapsulation process begins, so we do have a bit of a cushion if needed.

-• Personal protective equipment is used every time I interact with your placenta.
+Personal protective equipment is used every time I interact with your placenta

 FAQs about Pittsburgh placenta encapsulation